So, you want to run FreeBSD on

 IBM Thinkpad T40?

-Apart from Google and common sense, here are some useful hints, without any warranty of course.
+Apart from searching the Web and common sense, here are some useful hints, without any warranty of course.
 (I have model

 2379D6U and use